simonmichael/hledger/hledger/hledger.m4.md

 # Options

 Run `hledger -h` to see general command line help, and general options which are common to most hledger commands.
-These options can be written anywhere on the command line.
+These options can be written anywhere on the command line:
-They can be grouped into help, input, and reporting options:

-## General help options

-_helpoptions_

-## General input options

-_inputoptions_

-## General reporting options

-_reportingoptions_
+_generaloptions_

 # Command line tips